 One in three people on the planet (2.5B) play free-to-play games across PC and mobile platforms.
 Free-to-play games maintain their grip on the worldwide games market, generating $82B, or 89% across mobile and PC markets.

 Consumers spent $14B more on mobile games in 2017 than in 2016.
 Games such as Arena of Valor and Fantasy Westward Journey from Asian publishers like Tencent and NetEase contributed to a 31% year-over-year growth for the worldwide mobile market.

 Premium PC title PlayerUnknown’s Battlegrounds was 2017’s breakout success, generating $712M in revenue in just eight months.
 The title reinvigorated player interest in the battle royale genre, paving the way for similar games like Fortnite and Knives Out.

 Esports generated $756M in revenue and is on track to become a billion dollar business in 2018.
 Popular titles like League of Legends and Overwatch helped esports attract a sizable audience of 258M unique viewers.

 Price cuts on virtual reality (VR) headsets and must-have content drove extended reality (XR) revenue up by 37% in 2017.
 Steep Oculus Rift price cuts boosted sales and allowed the headset to outsell HTC’s Vive during the year.
 In the console space, PlayStation VR enjoyed positive momentum as gamers jumped at the chance to play major game franchises like Resident Evil and The Elder Scrolls in VR.

-PDF deck: Recap on the biggest things that happened in the game industry this year so far including biggest revenue earners, VR’s future, and platforms for gamer outreach.
+PDF deck: Recap on the biggest things that happened in the game industry in 2017 including biggest revenue earners, VR’s future, and platforms for gamer outreach.